tableau/connector-plugin-sdk/docs/api-reference.md

     String GetPlatform();

-Returns the platform information as a string.
+Returns the name of the os Tableau is running on.
+Possible values are:
+- win
+- mac
+- linux

 Example: